ArrayToBuff

 Skip

 Required.
 Any numeric expression giving the number of buffer bits/digits/bytes to skip after writing each non-floating point element.
+In binary modes, the following values are supported: 8, 16, 32, and 64.
 For floating point types, this parameter must be set to 0.

 BadData